Superintendent of the Los Angeles Unified School District

 The Superintendent of the Los Angeles Unified School District is the chief administrative officer of the District selected by the District's Board of Education.
-Portuguese-American educator and former superintendent of Miami-Dade County Public Schools, Alberto M. Carvalho, is been serving as the District's superintendent since February 14, 2022.
+Portuguese-American educator and former superintendent of Miami-Dade County Public Schools, Alberto M. Carvalho, has been serving as the District's superintendent since February 14, 2022.

 History

 With the first ordinance of establishing public schools passed by the Los Angeles Common Council in 1853, the ordinance stated that out of three appointed members of the Board of Education the chairman would act as Superintendent of Public Schools.
 The first officeholder was Joseph Lancaster Brent, who served until 1854.
-That year, Mayor Stephen C. Foster was chosen by the other Board members and urged the need for improvements in the system.
+That year, Mayor Stephen Clark Foster was chosen by the other Board members and urged the need for improvements in the system.
 From 1853 to 1866, the superintendent was appointed by the Common Council.
 From 1866 to 1870, the office was elected via popular vote before being discontinued as the office did not have power nor authority to enforce decrees.

 In 1872, the Common Council created the City Board of Education, which would have the power to appoint a superintendent, thieir first appointment being Dr. William T. Lucky in 1873.
 The first female superintendent was appointed in 1880, when Chloe B. Jones took office.
 The second female superintendent would be Susan Miller Dorsey, appointed in 1919 and the longest serving with 10 years.
 In 1961, the Los Angeles City School District and the Los Angeles City High School District merged to create the Los Angeles Unified School District, to which its first superintendent of all school in the district was Jack P. Crowther who fought cutbacks to the district.

 In 2005 after his election, Mayor Antonio Villaraigosa attempted to gain control of the Los Angeles Unified School District as one of his top priorities.
 He did so with the passing of AB 1381 through the California State Legislature, which would remove the power from the Board of Education and give it to the superintendent who would be picked by a council made by mayors of the cities in LAUSD.
 The law was signed by Governor Arnold Schwarzenegger in 2006 before being struck down as unconstitutional in 2007.
 The first African-American superintendent would be Sidney A. Thompson in 1992, followed by David L. Brewer III in 2006.
-The first female Africa-American and first female superintendent in over 80 years would be Michelle King in 2016.
+The first female African-American and first female superintendent in over 80 years would be Michelle King in 2016.